tomasferrarisenda/automate-all-the-things-transcendence/README.md

 Just as in the backend pipeline, there's four stages on this pipeline:

-1. We build and push our frontend image to DockerHub.
+1. We build and push our frontend image to Harbor.
 2. We deploy to Dev environment in the same manner we did with the backend (modifying the image.tag value in the [helm/my-app/frontend/environments/values-dev.yaml file](helm/my-app/frontend/environments/values-dev.yaml)).
 3. If deployment to Dev was OK, we deploy to Stage.
 4. If deployment to Stage was OK, we'll get an email requesting authorization for deployment to Prod.
 Give it the thumbs up and our app will be deployed to Prod.